remicollet/pecl-json-c/README.md

 json_decode use the json-c library and is mostly compatible.
 - > 64 bits integer are always parsed as integer (never float or string)
 - 33 to 64 bits bits integer are parsed as float (or string) on 32 bits build

+A new option JSON_PARSER_NOTSTRICT allow to reduce parser strictness
+- integer could start with zero
+- string can be single ou double-quoted
-- comments are allowed in json string/files
+- comments are allowed in json string/files (Using /* */ or // until end of line)

 Also provide a new incremental parser object: